GMOD/jbrowse-components/website/docs/config_guide.md

 theme:

-![JBrowse using the default theme](./img/default_theme.png)
+![JBrowse using the default theme](./img/default_theme.png) Example of the default theme

-And this is a customized theme:

-![JBrowse using a customized theme](./img/customized_theme.png)
+![JBrowse using a customized theme](./img/customized_theme.png) Example of a customized theme

-This is the configuration for the above theme, using:
+The customized theme screenshot uses the below configuration

 |            | Color code | Color       |
 | ---------- | ---------- | ----------- |